auca/com.250/Practice_Tasks/Practice_1.md

   * Checkbox
   * Slider

+* Your app MUST include appropritate controls crossplatform from iOS or Android on Flutter:

 * If the instructions are followed correctly by the user and the disarm button is pressed, show a vector image with any appropriate success symbol covering the screen.
 Hide the disarm button.

 * If just a single instruction was NOT followed correctly by the user, show a raster image of an explosion covering the screen.
 Hide the disarm button.